 In the region this study focuses on, the south of England and East Anglia, already by 1350 the majority of people had surnames (McKinley, 1990, 32).
+The process of adoption of surnames was supposedly largely complete here by 1300-1400.8

 While forenames in early England showed limited diversity, surnames exhibited from the earliest years astonishing variation.
-The 56 million people in England and Wales in 2002 were using nearly one million distinct surnames, 750,000 of which were held by fewer than 5 people.
-This implies that in 2002 about 3 percent of the English population had surnames held by less than 5 people.
+The 56 million people in England and Wales in 2002 were using nearly one million distinct surnames,